 Water the garden

-Sometimes I forget the order in which my Sacred Morning Routine flows most smoothly.
-I'm always tempted to test things like whether washing my face before I brew tea feels better than doing yoga right away before I leave my bedroom.
-I'm rarely the same person I was yesterday, so the test is inherently flawed.
+Sometimes I forget the order in which Le Sacred Morning Routine flows most smoothly.
+I'm always tempted to test things like whether washing my face before I brew tea flows better than stretching right away or before watering the garden.
+I am rarely the same person I was yesterday, so the test is inherently flawed.

-apparently I can't let go enough for fiction during a Pandemic (but I can let go enough for romantic comedies because they are, uh, real)
+apparently I can't let go enough for fiction during a Pandemic (but I can let go enough for romantic comedies because love is love and love is good.)

 July.
 Reading James Baldwin.
 Unsurprisingly his published letter/essay, The Fire Next Time.
 My all-time favorite Baldwin book is Another Country, for this paragraph: